-There is an urgent need for expanded substance abuse treatment.
-According to the Centers for Disease Control and Prevention, from 2000 to 2015 more than half a million people died from drug overdoses.1 Ninety-one people in the U.S. die each day from an opioid overdose.
+The truth that there is an opioid crisis present in the United States is no secret.
+According to the Centers for Disease Control and Prevention, from 2000 to 2015 more than half a million people died from drug overdoses.
+Ninety-one people in the U.S. die each day from an opioid overdose.

 Opioids cause quick and short bursts of euphoria by stimulating brain receptors.
 These short-lasting effects lead to compulsive and escalating drug use.
-Agonists act on the same brain receptors, but are less intense, come on more slowly and are longer-lasting.
+While agonists act on the same brain receptors, their effects come on more slowly, are less intense and last much longer.

 Agonists trick the brain into thinking it has received opioid painkillers or heroin.
-The person taking the agonist feels normal and doesn’t have withdrawal symptoms and cravings.
+The person taking the agonist feels little difference between the two, but is spared withdrawal symptoms and cravings.

-Methadone is a synthetic opioid agonist.
-It’s been used successfully in rehab programs for more than 40 years.
-As an addiction maintenance drug, it’s taken at low doses to keep withdrawal symptoms at bay.
-This withdrawal relief helps people in recovery to maintain sobriety.2
+A common synthetic opioid agonist is methadone.
+As an addiction maintenance drug, methadone is taken at low doses to keep withdrawal symptoms at bay.
+This withdrawal relief helps people in recovery to maintain sobriety.

-Partial agonists produce effects that are similar to full agonists, but somewhat weaker.
+Partial agonists produce effects that are similar to full agonists, but are somewhat weaker.

 Buprenorphine is a partial opioid agonist which prevents withdrawal symptoms.
-Buprenorphine can have side effects, such as euphoria and decreased breathing, but its greatest effects are milder than full agonists.
-Buprenorphine is used by itself or combined with naloxone, a combination that is known by the brand name Suboxone.
+Buprenorphine can have side effects such as euphoria and decreased breathing, but its greatest effects are milder than agonists.
+Buprenorphine is used by itself or combined with naloxone, a combination known by the brand name Suboxone.

 Naltrexone is an antagonist that binds to brain receptors even when other opioids are present.
 The medicine’s binding action prevents the receptors from being activated.
 Since illicit drug use can’t “turn on” the receptors, naltrexone takes away the feeling of getting high when substances are used.

-– Decreases illicit opiate use among people with substance abuse disorders
+- Decreasing illegal opiate use among people battling substance abuse disorders;

-– Increases people’s ability to find jobs and stay employed
+- Increasing people’s ability to find jobs and stay employed after treatment.